RenderKit/embree/README.md

   curve_radius*`EMBREE_CURVE_SELF_INTERSECTION_AVOIDANCE_FACTOR` to
   the ray origin are ignored.
 A value of 0.0f disables self intersection avoidance while 2.0f is the default value.

++ `EMBREE_MIN_WIDTH`: Enabled the min-width feature, which allows increasing the radius of curves and points to match some amount of pixels.
+See [rtcSetGeometryMaxRadiusScale] for more details.

 + `EMBREE_MAX_INSTANCE_LEVEL_COUNT`: Specifies the maximum number of nested instance levels.
 Should be greater than 0; the default value is 1.